professorbeautiful/shinyDebuggingPanel/README.md

 2025-10-08
-Big changes, because damn, bsModal no longer showing the output, and shinyalert was full of problems too, like not being about to close the window.
+Big changes, because damn, bsModal no longer showing the output, and shinyalert was full of problems too, like not being able to close the window.

 So, now using showModal(modalDialog(...)).
 That allows HTML, and the cancel button works.